Trash doesn’t belong in nature… let’s clean it up!

 - Why do individuals deliberately throw trash into the environment?

-How to Start a Community/Beach Clean Up
+Take Action: How to LAUNCH a Community/Beach Clean Up

 Follow the steps below to set up a successful Community/Beach Clean Up!
 Need help?
 Contact us!